lugu/qiloop/doc/NOTES.md

 QiMessaging is a network protocol used to create rich distributed applications.
 It was created by Aldebaran Robotics (currently SoftBank Robotics) and is the foundation of the NAOqi SDK.
-SoftBank Robotics uses it for the Romeo, NAO and Pepper robots.
+SoftBank Robotics uses it inside Romeo, NAO and Pepper robots.
 QiMessaging is also used in Choregraphe, an integrated development environment which helps programming NAO and Pepper robots.